AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/README.md

 ## Roadmap

-Here are some of the planned developments for this Macro:
+Here are some of the planned developments for this Workbench:

 - [ ] Support, if possible, all assembly joint types:
   - [X] Grounded
   - [X] Fixed
   - [X] Revolute
   - [ ] Cylindrical
-  - [ ] Slider
+  - [X] Slider
   - [ ] Ball
   - [ ] Distance
   - [ ] Parallel